How This Simple Test Helps the Fight Against Lung CancerCancer Care

 - Air pollution

-- Previous radiation therapy for treatment of lung cancer, breast cancer, and Hodgkin disease.
+- Previous radiation therapy for the treatment of lung cancer, breast cancer, and Hodgkin disease.

 - Personal or family history of lung cancer